NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/librarian-guide.rst

 Introduction
 ============

-About NLNZ Tools SIP Generation Wairarapa Times
+About NLNZ Tools SIP Generation Newspapers
 -----------------------------------------------

-NLNZ Tools SIP Generation Wairarapa Times is specific set of tools for processing Wairarapa Times-specific content.
+NLNZ Tools SIP Generation Newspapers is specific set of tools for processing digital newspaper files.
 The ultimate output of these tools are SIPs for ingestion into the Rosetta archiving system.

 About this document
 -------------------

-This document is the NLNZ Tools SIP Generation Wairarapa Times Librarian Guide.
-It describes how a librarian works helps in processing Wairarapa Times files from when they are dropped into a FTP folder to the point they are ingested into Rosetta archiving system.
+This document is the NLNZ Tools SIP Generation Newspapers Librarian Guide.
+It describes how a librarian helps in processing newspaper files from when they are dropped into a FTP folder to the point they are ingested into Rosetta archiving system.

 The manual is divided into chapters, each of which deals with a particular aspect of the role.